Sydney Marathon 2026: Things to Do During One of Sydney’s Biggest Events

 Sydney Marathon 2026 Weekend Itinerary

-Thursday: Arrive and Get Race‑Ready
+Thursday: Arrive and Explore sydney

 Arriving in Sydney on Thursday gives runners and supporters time to settle in before the weekend begins.
 After checking in, many runners choose to visit the TCS Sydney Marathon Running Show, where you can collect race essentials, explore exhibitor stands and soak up the pre‑race atmosphere.